WeCanDoBetter/delphi/docs/example.md

 context.addMessage({
   role: "system",
   content:
-    "Search Wikipedia for a random scientific subject and tell the user about it.", });
+    "Search Wikipedia for a random scientific subject and tell the user about it. " + "Use the `search` function to search Wikipedia and the `intro` function to get the introduction of an article. " + "Then use the introduction to tell the user about the subject.", });

 // Set and enable the functions